jdpellet/rillgen2d/README.md

 conda remove --name rillgen2d --all
 ```

-## Note:
-On Linux in the Parameters Tab values may appear with a newline character '\n' at the end of their boxes, leave these present and update the values as needed.
+**Note: In Linux the Parameters tab number values may appear with a newline character `\n` at the end of their boxes, leave these present and update the values as needed.**

 ### Building a Docker container